 The whale shark is the largest fish in our oceans and one of the most sought after by divers, who are attracted not only to their size but also their docile and curious nature.
-Our range of whale shark trips take you to the world’s finest locations for diving with whale sharks.
+Our range of whale shark trips take you to the world’s finest locations for diving or snorkelling with whale sharks.

 Where to see whale sharks

 Displaying a curious nature and great grace despite their huge size, whale sharks represent a highlight of any diving or snorkelling holiday.
 More closely resembling whales in many aspects, these giants are in fact part of the shark family.

 Found in tropical waters from Honduras to the Maldives, these huge, docile members of the shark family are characterised by their wide mouths, distinctive blue-grey colouring with white spots and a large, crescent-shaped tail.
 Primarily plankton feeders and ocean wanderers, whale sharks are also known to eat small fish, even interacting with local fishermen in Cenderawasih Bay in Indonesia.